 - Other benchmark market interest rates produced by FBIL

-If banks follow the repo rate to determine your loan’s interest rate, then the interest rate may fall.
+If lenders also provide an external benchmark, such as the repo rate to determine your home loan interest rate, then your interest rate may see a reduction in the future.
 This will make borrowing easier on the pocket.
 However, keep in mind that if you have an existing floating interest rate home loan, you will enjoy the benefit of lower rates only when your reset date comes around.
 This, in most cases, happens every 6 or 12 months.

 So, to realise your dream of becoming a homeowner at the earliest, check your pre-approved offer and get instant approval on a customised deal.